 What to Look for in a Requirements Management Tool

-With a plethora of options out there and no expert guide for choosing the right tool, you may end up settling for third-party apps that interfere with collaboration, creating a host of long-term problems for your project.
+With many options out there and no expert guide for choosing the right tool, you may end up settling for third-party apps that interfere with collaboration, creating a host of long-term problems for your project.

-Here are the right criteria for settling on a requirements management tool for your business:
+Here are the right criteria for settling on a requirements management tools for your business:

 - Need.
 Determine what you need most out of the software.

 - Compare different tools.
 A clear definition of your needs will help you compare and contrast different tools and settle on the most efficient.